 Here are 12 of our favorite card games and board games for camping (as ranked by our 3 boys).

 Pool Noodles on RV slideouts

 If you have a slide-out that is approximately head height (more likely on fifth wheels and motorhomes than travel trailers), then buy a pool noodle.
 Slice the pool noodle from one end to the other, and wrap your sharp slide-out edges with it.

 With a few pool noodles, you can save yourself a head injury standing up after digging in your basement storage space.

 Glow in the dark duct tape on RV Steps

 Glow-in-the-dark duct tape on your RV steps is great for nighttime when it is very dark while you are camping or when you are coming home from a neighbor’s campfire.

 Bring your own internet

-Campgrounds provide wireless internet often, but it’s not always reliable (even if it’s there).
+Campgrounds provide wireless internet often, but not always – assume that it will not be reliable (even if it’s there).

 Non-Slip Liners in Kitchen Cabinets